jumphone/scRef/Reference/MouseAtlas_MCA/README.md

 # Workflow:

-* For each cell type, we sum all UMI count.
+* For each gene in each cell type, we add all UMI up.

 * Detailed scripts are in: https://github.com/jumphone/scRef/tree/master/scripts/MCA